 Your Plan pays Vermont Network Providers directly.
 Your Plan usually pays out-of-state Network Providers directly.
-Your Plan usually pays you when you use Non-Network Providers.
-Your Plan reserves the right to pay Non-Network Providers directly.
-If your Plan pays you directly, you are responsible for paying your Non-Network Provider.
+Your Plan usually pays you when you use Out-of-Network Providers.
+Your Plan reserves the right to pay Out-of-Network Providers directly.
+If your Plan pays you directly, you are responsible for paying your Out-of-Network Provider.

-You may not assign or transfer your benefit rights under this document to another party, including a Non-Network Provider, without the Plan's express written consent.
+You may not assign or transfer your benefit rights under this document to another party, including an Out-of-Network Provider, without the Plan's express written consent.
 Any attempt to assign by you without express written consent shall be deemed void and the assignee shall acquire no rights.
-Regardless of the prohibition on assignment, the Plan may, in its sole discretion, pay a Non-Network Provider directly for Covered services.
+Regardless of the prohibition on assignment, the Plan may, in its sole discretion, pay an Out-of-Network Provider directly for Covered services.
 Any payments made by the Plan will discharge its obligation to pay for Covered services.
-The Plan's payment to a Non-Network Provider, routine processing of a claim form, issuing payment at a Non-Network Provider rate, or denying informal or formal appeal(s) does not constitute a waiver by the Plan and the Plan shall retain a full reservation of all rights and defenses to enforce this provision
+The Plan's payment to an Out-of-Network Provider, routine processing of a claim form, issuing payment at an Out-of-Network Provider rate, or denying informal or formal appeal(s) does not constitute a waiver by the Plan and the Plan shall retain a full reservation of all rights and defenses to enforce this provision